-As you’re well aware from seeing TV commercials and billboards, some lawyers pride themselves on being extremely aggressive, indicating that they solve legal issues by scaring the other side.
+As you’re well aware of seeing TV commercials and billboards, some lawyers pride themselves on being extremely aggressive, indicating that they solve legal issues by scaring the other side.
 There’s a famous Houston lawyer who refers to himself as “The Texas Hammer,” whose motto is, “You have rights – we enforce them with bare knuckles.”
 There’s a female lawyer in San Antonio whose billboard has a picture of her with the caption, “Ever argue with a woman?”
 Another female lawyer advertises wearing red boxing gloves and standing beside a bulldog.
 Some folks have developed an idea of a lawyer who is willing and able to throw the first punch as being the best kind of lawyer possible, and there are plenty of lawyers out there sending that message.

 But there’s a whole other group of lawyers out there, myself among them, who believe that starting with a more cooperative approach serves our clients better in the long run.
 That doesn’t mean that they’re pushovers – when they need to go to court, they’re prepared, knowledgeable, trained in the law, and able to argue on behalf of their clients (and, from my experience, almost always more successful in getting the results our clients want than the bulldogs).
 These lawyers also consider practicing law to be a broader, more important, endeavor than just going to the courtroom and battling other lawyers, at our client’s expense.